Verband Forschender Arzneimittelhersteller: History

 The Verband Forschender Arzneimittelhersteller, or Association of Research-Based Pharmaceutical Companies, was founded in 1994 with headquarters in Berlin as an Eingetragener Verein.
 It is the German or trade group for global players in the pharmaceutical industry.

 Difference to the other three trade groups

 Mid to small sized pharmaceutical companies in Germany are represented by the Bundesverband der Pharmazeutischen Industrie (BPI).

 Another pharmaceutical industry association in Germany, the Bundesverband der Arzneimittelhersteller ("German Medicines Manufacturers' Association", BAH), has about 450 company members including traditional pharmaceutical manufacturers of OTC drugs and biotechnological products plus about 150 other members with a business interest in healthcare, such as publishers and polling organizations.

 The third group is "Pro Generika", founded in 2004 in Berlin.
 As of 2017 it represents 20 member companies and is the only trade association focusing on generic drugs, which cover 77% of the pharmaceutical needs of the Germany's statutory health insurance.

-The former "Deutscher Generikaverband" in Berlin, founded in 1986, dissolved in 2012 due to dwindling membership.
+The former "Deutscher Generikaverband" in Berlin, founded in 1986, dissolved in 2012 because of dwindling membership.